There’s nothing so delicious as the taste of gossip! It melts in your mouth~ Proverbs 18:8 CEV

-All supposed benefits aside, there are undoubtedly less destructive ways to learn about our social standing, understand the world around us, and improve our social standing and ourselves.
-Consuming gossip is like eating a deep-fried Twinkie: it feels good while we do it, but the effects are ugly.
+All supposed benefits aside, there are undoubtedly less destructive ways to learn about your social standing, understand the world around you, and improve your social standing and yourself.
+Consuming gossip is like eating a deep-fried Twinkie: it feels good while we do it, but the long term effects are kind of gross.
 Passing along gossip is like sprinkling arsenic on chocolate cupcakes.
-It’s a pleasant way to destroy people.
+It’s a pleasant way to ruin lives.

 4 thoughts on “What are the “Benefits” of Gossip?”

 Another truth to live by.
 I love the way you make the Word come alive.
 If we strived harder to understand the Word we might make fewer mistakes with our lives.